 After seeing the Valley of the Gods and massive natural bridges with mythological significance, you'll learn about a more primitive time and place, and maybe learn a little about modern life in the process

 Photo by Barry Gutierrez

 All images by Barry Gutierrez

 At a Glance

 See: Resplendent lands and a window into our past

-Explore: The Needles District of Canyonlands and Monticello
+Explore: The Needles District of Canyonlands, Indian Creek unit of Bears Ears and Monticello

 Options: The Needles Overlook (S.R.
 133), Newspaper Rock, The Dinosaur Museum, Ancient Cliff Dwellings

 Scenic Routes: Indian Creek to Canyonlands, Trail of the Ancients Scenic Byway

 Roads: Highway 191, S.R.
 211